Runa457/rail-upgrade/README.md

   + Have higher acceleration, but are heavier.

   + Additional materials are required.
 Also, improved versions need low density structures.

-(May be changed to other materials.)
+  + Hyper-level needs tungsten in space age.

   + More suitable for long-distance transport.